 Many accountants have the Association of Accounting Technicians qualification, which is also known as AAT.
 The AAT is a UK qualification and lots of people start with this qualification when starting in the accounting industry – these qualifications do not award a person as a chartered accountant which is a higher level of qualification but do provide the skills to support your book-keeping, year-end returns and often assist Chartered Accountants.

 Chartered accountants have a greater range of training and examination, if their passion is for commercial finance and business strategy, many train to complete the Chartered Institute of Management Accountants (CIMA).
-In England, a majority of accountants also have The Associate Chartered Accountant (ACA) qualification, which is the professional qualification from the Institute of Chartered Accountants in England & Wales (ICAEW).
-It is globally recognised; as a premier business diploma.
+In England, a majority of accountants in practice have The Associate Chartered Accountant (ACA) qualification, which is the professional qualification from the Institute of Chartered Accountants in England & Wales (ICAEW).

-Here is a list of other bodies and qualifications to look out for in the UK
+Here is a list of chartered accountancy bodies and qualifications to look out for in the UK

 - Certified Public Accountants Association.